-If you or a friend have questions or concerns about alcohol and/or drug use, abuse or dependency, to schedule a free assessment and/or an appointment, please contact: Student Counseling Center, (208) 792-2211, Reid Centennial Hall Room 111.
+If you or a friend have questions or concerns about alcohol and/or drug use, abuse or dependency, to schedule a free assessment and/or an appointment, please contact: Student Counseling Center, (208) 792-2211, Sam Glenn Complex Room 212.

 Most students will be required to complete the e-checkup to go Alcohol as part of their education compliance.
 It is an individualized personal assessment program providing feedback related to the student's drinking behavior.

 Students may also be referred to a group educational and intervention program called Choices Alcohol Education Program, which is a brief alcohol abuse prevention and harm reduction program which consists of one group session.